Protein for men – how much of a good thing is too much?

 You can usually get all the protein you need from eating nutritionally balanced meals, say Tarnopolsky and Vancouver-area registered dietitian and sport nutritionist Melissa Kazan.

 A man weighing about 80 kilograms or 175 pounds needs to eat an eight-ounce steak (nearly 70 grams of protein) to meet the daily minimum requirement, says Kazan, who works at Fortius Sport and Health, an integrated athlete development centre based in Burnaby.
-Other protein equivalents to that chunk of steak include rougly 10 ounces of fish such as salmon or trout, or about 2½ cups of cottage cheese.
+Other protein equivalents to that chunk of steak include roughly 10 ounces of fish such as salmon or trout, or about 2½ cups of cottage cheese.

 "The only argument for supplementation is if someone cannot get it from the nutrition in their diet," says Tarnopolsky.
 "People have busy lives, and a lot of them don't take in as many calories, the basic quality of protein, or eat that well."